This website has been produced and funded by Novo Nordisk and is intended for adult patients in

 For a full list of side effects, please refer to the Patient Information Leaflet (PIL).

-Feeling nauseous (sick) is a very common side effect of Wegovy®.
+Feeling sick (nausea) is a very common side effect of Wegovy®.
 You should speak to your healthcare team if you are struggling with nausea.

 You can also try the following tips: